Colorado Lottery: Powerball

 Since April 2001, Colorado has been a member of MUSL.
 Powerball's jackpots begin at $40 million; it is drawn Wednesday and Saturday nights.
 Players pick 5 numbers from 1 to 69, and 1 number out of 26.

 The largest Powerball jackpot won in Colorado was $133 million in September 2017.

 Mega Millions

 On October 13, 2009 the Mega Millions consortium and MUSL reached an agreement in principle to cross-sell Mega Millions and Powerball in U.S. lottery jurisdictions.
 Most lotteries with either game began selling tickets for both on January 31, 2010.
 Mega Millions tickets have been sold in Colorado since May 16, 2010.
 The Colorado Lottery has not yet had a Mega Millions jackpot winner.

 Originally one play was $1, or $2 with the Megaplier; the latter multiplier non-jackpot prizes.
 Since October 2017, plays have increased to $2 each, or $3 with the Megaplier.

+Ticket price is now $5.00 per play with a built-in multiplier up to 5.

+Millionaire for Life

+Millionaire for Life is a draw game with a lifetime annuity option for the top prize.
+It was introduced on February 22, 2026, to replace Lucky for Life.
+The game draws five numbers from a matrix of 58 and one from a matrix of 5.
+The ticket price is $5, and the top prize is $1 million for life.

 Former games

 Colorado Lotto

 On January 24, 1989, Colorado Lotto began.
 Initially it was drawn Saturdays.
 On July 18, 1990, Wednesday drawings were added.
 Six of 42 numbers were chosen.
 The minimum jackpot was $1 million(annuity with cash option); games cost $1.
 Colorado Lotto's final drawing was on September 22, 2019, after which it was replaced by Colorado Lotto+.
 The largest Colorado Lotto jackpot was $27 million, won by Kim Walker of Boulder in 1992.
 The jackpot average for the game was about $3.4 million.